A Timeline of the King Air

 1981 – Beech introduces the Model B200.
 Equipped with PT6A-42 engines that retained a rating of 850 shp but incorporated improved hot section components that enabled better climb and high altitude performance, cruise speed increased to 312 mph, pressurization differential increased to 6.5 psid and zero fuel weights was 11,000 lbs.
 A double-wide cockpit pedestal made flight deck entry-egress easier and many minor improvements were made to the interior.

 Dec.
 7, 1982 – First flight of the Model F90-1 King Air, which features pitot-type engine cowl design that improves air intake characteristics, particularly at high altitude.
-P&W PT6A-135A turboprop powerplants replaced -135 engines of the F90m but were still rated at 750 shp.
-Wingspan: 45 feet, 10
+It was the first King Air to incorporate a multi-bus electrical system, and has an enhanced pressurization system that provides a sea-level cabin to higher than 11,000 feet.
+P&W PT6A-135A turboprop powerplants replaced PT6A-135 engines of the F90m but were still rated at 750 shp.
+Wingspan: 45 feet, 10 inches.
+Deliveries of the F90 began in mid-1979 and continued through 1983, when the F90-1 was introduced.
+A total of 236 aircraft (203 F90s and 33 F90-1s) were built, and 137 remain on the FAA registry.

 Download the comparison chart in PDF format: